mkessel007/gulp-compass-wordpress-seed/README.md

 * npm install gulp --save-dev

-... and you're ready to develop for wordpress with Gulp and Compass.

-The default "gulp" command should cover everythig for development, but feel free to extend and fork with your own.
+The default "gulp" command should cover everything for development, but feel free to extend and fork with your own.